eruedasanchez/challenges-backend-ch/challenge-05/README.md

 View the website at: http://localhost:8080/chat for chat application.
 <br>
 <br>
-Visit the website at: http://localhost:8080/products to view all the products with their respective pagination.
+Visit the website at: http://localhost:8080/ to register as a user, log in and be redirected to the products view.
 <br>
 <br>
 Visit the website at: http://localhost:8080/carts/:cid to view the cart with the specific cid